kjn7/solidity_contracts/README.md

-Simple Solidity contracts.
+Random Solidity contracts.

-Created during ZTM,freeCodeCamp and other courses.
+Written for learning purposes.

 web3_py scripts have been tested with Ganache.